Intelligent Visual Computing: A Neural Network Approach

 This course counts as a CS Elective toward the CMPSCI major (BA/BS) and can satisfy a second or third AI core requirement in the CMPSCI PhD and MSc program.
 It offers 3 credits.

-Remote Class planLecture material will be pre-recorded and available asynchronously.
-Scheduled class time will be used for additional (synchronous) material and live discussion (attendance is optional, yet encouraged).
-These zoom meetings will also be recorded.
-There will be scheduled office hours with the instructor and the TAs, including additional instructor office hours for students in different time zones.
-Team work can be done asynchronously.
+Class planLecture material will be available asynchronousy.
+Course work can be done asychronouly.
+Students can join in-person or watch live lectures over zoom (attendance is optional).
+There will be office hours with the instructor and the TAs remotely over zoom.
 Zoom links, lecture notes, recorded videos, programming resources, and assignments are posted on Moodle.
 Piazza will be used for asynchronous Q & A with the instructor and TAs.

 Week-by-week outline (tentative)

-Week 3: 3D Deep Learning: Volumetric networks, Implicit field networks
+Week 3: 3D Deep Learning: the multi-view approach

-Week 4: 3D Deep Learning: Point-based networks, mesh-based networks
+Week 4: 3D Deep Learning: the voxel-based approach

 - Complete five assignments